How to Duplicate Key and Program Key Fob for 2001 Audi TT

 What to Do if the Above Instructions Didn’t Resolve All Your Duplicate Key Issues

-According to helpful readers of this site, there are two scenarios where the above instructions may be insufficient: 1) if your car was a “2001.5” model year Audi TT or later and thus had an immobilizer chip in the key, and 2) if the above instructions don’t allow you to reprogram more than one key fob for some reason.
+According to helpful readers of this site, there are two scenarios where the above instructions may be insufficient: 1) if your car was a “2001.5” model year Audi TT or later and thus had an immobilizer system, and 2) if the above instructions don’t allow you to reprogram more than one key fob for some reason.

-However, if it turns out your TT does have an immobilizer chip, you can do the following:
+If your TT does have an immobilizer, you can do the following:

-Apparently it sounds like (from what I’ve been reading) Audi TTs made in 2001.5 forward have the immobilizer chip and earlier 2001 cars don’t.
-That may be why Felix’s remote doesn’t have one.
+It sounds like (from what I’ve been reading) Audi TTs made in 2001.5 forward have an immobilizer and earlier 2001 cars don’t.
+That may be why Felix’s car doesn’t have one.

 Thanks to Luis who shared this valuable information in the comments.